Northern Counties Paladin: Leyland Atlantean rebodies

+Windscreen variants

 Three different shapes of windscreen were fitted to Paladins.
 One was of gentle "barrel shaped" curvature, with deep quarterlights.
 This was used throughout the production run, being fitted to both the earliest vehicles and to the last batches built.
 An upright "wrap-around" screen was used on the majority of midi-sized Paladin bodies (on Dennis Dart and Volvo B6 chassis), whilst a double-curvature screen was fitted to some Scania L113 and DAF SB220 full-sized vehicles.

-Some bodies built towards the end of production were given Plaxton body numbers, in which the Paladin was identified by the letter G.